-- SFP ports are compatible with Cisco modules MGBT1, MGBSX1, MGBLH1, MGBLX1, MGBBX1, MFELX1, MFEFX1, MFEBX1, and MGBT1, as well as other brands of modules. - Some SFP interfaces are shared with one other RJ-45 port, called a combo port.
-When the SFP is active, the adjacent RJ-45 port is disabled.
-Combo ports are indicated by the presence of a bar on the panel that connects them, as shown in the following example:

-The LEDs of the corresponding RJ-45 port light to respond to the SFP interface traffic.
+- SFP ports are compatible with Cisco modules MGBT1, MGBSX1, MGBLH1, MGBLX1, MGBBX1, MFELX1, MFEFX1, and MFEBX1, as well as other brands of modules. - Some SFP interfaces are shared with one other RJ-45 port, called a combo port.
+When the SFP is active, the adjacent RJ-45 port is disabled. - The LEDs of the corresponding RJ-45 port flashes green to respond to the miniGBIC interface traffic.